 Profile Name Enter or select a suitable name for this profile.
 Each profile must have a unique name before user can actually save the profile.
 Network Name (SSID) If the desired wireless network is currently available, you can select its SSID.
 Otherwise, type in the SSID of the desired wireless network.
-Advanced Set- tings On the resulting sub-screen, enter the required data for the advanced settings.
-Advanced settings only available under 11b/g wireless environment.
-WPS Function WPS (Wi-Fi Protected Setup) can simplify the process of connecting any device to the wireless network by using the push button configuration (PBC) on the Wireless Access Point, or entering an 8-digit PIN code.
+Advanced Settings On the resulting sub-screen, enter the required data for the advanced settings.
+Advanced settings only available when 11b/g wireless mode has been selected.
 Network Type Select the desired option: Infrastructure - Select this to connect to an Access point.
 Ad-Hoc - Select this if you are connecting directly to another computer.
 Wireless Mode Select the desired wireless mode to which you want to connect.
 This option only available under Ad-Hoc mode, it allows user to select the prefer channel.

-2 Prefer Channel Select the channel you would like to use under Ad-Hoc mode.
-Channel 1 ~ 11 or 1 ~ 13 (Region Specific) Authentication Mode You MUST select the option to match the Wireless LAN you wish to join.
+Prefer Channel Select the channel you would like to use under Ad-Hoc mode.
+Channel 1 ~ 13.
+Authentication Mode You MUST select the option to match the Wireless LAN you wish to join.
 The available options are: Open System - Broadcast signals are not encrypted.
 This method can be used only with no encryption or with WEP.
 Shared Key - Broadcast signals are encrypted using WEP.
 This method can only be used with WEP.
 Auto Switch - This is another WEP system; it will select either Open System or Shared Key as required.
 WPA-PSK - PSK means "Pre-shared Key".
+You must enter this Passphrase value; it is used for both authen- tication and encryption.
+WPA2-PSK - This is a further development of WPA- PSK, and offers even greater security.
 You must enter this Passphrase value; it is used for both authentication and encryption.
-WPA2-PSK - This is a further development of WPA-PSK, and offers even greater security.
-You must enter this Pass- phrase value; it is used for both authentication and encryption.
 WPA Radius - This version of WPA requires a Radius Server on your LAN to provide the client authentication according to the 802.1x standard.
 Data transmissions are encrypted using the WPA standard.
 WPA2 Radius - This version of WPA2 requires a Radius Server on your LAN to provide the client authentication according to the 802.1x standard.
 Data transmissions are encrypted using the WPA2 standard.
-Encryption Me- thod The available options depend on the Authentication method selected above.
+Encryption Method The available options depend on the Authentication method selected above.
 The possible options are: Security Off - No data encryption is used.
 WEP - If selected, you must enter the WEP data shown below.
 This WEP data must match the Access Point or other Wireless stations.
 AES, TKIP - These options are available with WPA-PSK, WPA2-PSK, WPA-Radius and WPA2-Radius.
 Select the correct option.
-Create with Pass- phrase Enable this check box and enter a word or group of printable characters in the Passphrase box, select the desired encryption to automatically configure the WEP Key.
-Enter Key Manual- ly Enable this check box and select the desired key in the drop- down list.
+Create with Passphrase Enable this check box and enter a word or group of print- able characters in the Passphrase box, select the desired encryption to automatically configure the WEP Key.
+Enter Key Manually Enable this check box and select the desired key in the drop-down list.
 Then enter the key values you wish to use and select the desired encryption.
 Other stations must have matching key values.
 Passphrase For WPA-PSK and WPA2-PSK modes, you need to enter the desired value (8~63 characters).
 Other Wireless Stations must use the same key.
 Confirm For WPA-PSK and WPA2-PSK modes, re-enter the value in this field.
-802.1x Authentication Protocol For WPA Radius and WPA2 Radius modes, select the desired option in the drop-down list.